-With the help of frozen yeast rolls, these Easy Pumpkin Creme Donuts are so simple, you’ll be making them every weekend this fall!
+With the help of frozen yeast rolls, these Easy Pumpkin Creme Donuts are so simple, you’ll be making them every weekend this fall instead of heading to Krispy Kreme!

 I know what you’re thinking.
-“Easy donuts, yeah right.”
+“Easy Pumpkin Creme Donuts, yeah right.”
 Hear me out.
 No mixing.
 No kneading.
 No rolling.
 Sound too good to be true?
 It’s true!
 Keep reading to find out how!

 Check out their store locator to see where you can purchase Rhodes products near you!